The placenta-specific proteome

 Genes shared between placenta and other tissues

-In order to illustrate the relation of placenta tissue to other tissue types, a network plot was generated, displaying the number of commonly expressed genes between different tissue types.
+In order to illustrate the relation of placenta tissue to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types.

 The placenta is a temporary organ formed during pregnancy.
 It connects the developing fetus to the uterine wall to allow nutrient uptake, waste elimination, and gas exchange via the mother's blood supply.
 The placenta has two components: the fetal placenta which develops from the same blastocyst that forms the fetus, and the maternal placenta, the decidua, which develops from the maternal uterine tissue.